 Fiber cement is composed of wood pulp, cement, clay and sand.
 As a newer material, its longevity is not yet proven, but it should be longer than average.
 As superheroes go, though, it falls short in a few categories, displaying just average warp resistance, moisture resistance, impact resistance, and heat/cold resistance.

 When it comes to longevity, steel siding is in a class by itself.
 Like Superman, it displays strength that holds up against hail, and even those pesky weed whackers.
-TruCedar’s steel alloy resists cracking, fire, termites, rust, decay and chalking.
-A properly applied premium steel siding like TruCedar can protect and extend the lifecycle of the entire home.
+Vesta and TruCedar’s steel alloy resists cracking, fire, termites, rust, decay and chalking.
+A properly applied premium steel siding like Vesta or TruCedar can protect and extend the lifecycle of the entire home.